JoshTickles/macOS/Glances-Grafana/Readme.md

 # Glances, influxDB and Grafana.

 Quick write up on how I use these 3 tools to great great looking monitor graphs in a pinch.

-This is gonig to assume you have a VM with influxDB and Grafana already installed and have created your InfluxDB database.
+This is gonig to assume you have influxDB and Grafana already installed and have created your InfluxDB database.
+You can install these via Docker however my prefered method is to spin up a Linux VM for centeral monitoring needs on your network.

 ![](http://i.imgur.com/v4cuq5f.png)